 See the Wildlife of Serengeti National Park Safari

 Serengeti National Park is Tanzania’s oldest and most visited national park.
 Exploring this UNESCO World Heritage Site is one of the must-have experiences for anyone travelling to Africa.
 Be part of one of the world’s largest migrations as millions of zebra, gazelles, wildebeests and other animals converge in the Serengeti in October and November.
 Gaming viewing in the park is ideal at almost any time of the year other than April and May when long rains are at their heaviest.
 The park is home to herds of buffalo along with elephants, lions, giraffes, impalas, and other beautiful creatures.

 Stare up at the Stars in the Serengeti

 Besides seeing the wildlife, there are plenty of other ways to enjoy Serengeti National Park.
 You can stay at one of several lodges in the park.
 Look up at countless stars from outside your bush tent or more comfortable accommodation at higher end options.
 Local tour operators and hotels can also arrange an unforgettable dinner in the bush as the sunsets and the stars come out.
 One of the top tour operators in the Serengeti, Safari Consultants organises informative walking safari and other thrilling activities in the park.
 In the morning, see the park with a unique perspective with an air balloon ride.

 Explore the Stone Town of Zanzibar

 The bustling island of Zanzibar offers a unique cultural experience and is home to one of the country’s most important historic sites.
 A beautiful example of a Swahili coastal trading town, the Stone Town of Zanzibar is recognised as a UNESCO World Heritage Site.
-The island is a great place to relax with fine beaches and an inviting atmosphere.
+The island is a great place to relax with fine beaches with great diving opportunities and an inviting atmosphere.